iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/testing-patterns/canary.md

 ???+ info "Understanding what happened"
     1. You created two versions of your app/ML model.
     2. You generated requests for your app/ML model versions.
 At the start of the experiment, 100% of the requests are sent to the baseline and 0% to the candidate.
-    3. You created an Iter8 experiment with canary testing pattern and progressive deployment pattern.
+    3. You created an Iter8 experiment with canary testing pattern and progressive rollout pattern.
 In each iteration, Iter8 observed the latency and error-rate metrics collected by Prometheus; Iter8 verified that the candidate satisfied all the SLOs, identified candidate as the winner, progressively shifted traffic from the baseline to the candidate, and promoted the candidate.

 ## 9. Cleanup
 === "Istio"